marshallshen/security_architecture_and_engineering/README.md

 ### Security Architecture
 * How to put the pieces together?
 * How to spot the risky parts?
-* How to evaluate an architecture
+* How to evaluate an architecture?